 Fund Investment Objective and Policy SFDR Equity Funds Fullerton Lux Funds - Asia The investment objective of the Fund is to achieve competitive risk adjusted returns on a relative basis.
-SFDR Article 8 Focus Equities The Investment Manager seeks to achieve the objective of the Fund by investing primarily in equities, index futures, cash and cash equivalents.
+SFDR Article 8 Focus Equities (to be Prior to 30 June 2025 fund (to be renamed as "Fullerton Lux Funds - Asia Equities" from 30 June 2025) The Investment Manager seeks to achieve the objective of the Fund by investing primarily in equities, index futures, cash and cash equivalents.
 Typically, the Fund will concentrate the investments in a limited number of holdings.
 The investment universe will include equities listed on exchanges in Asia, as well as equities of companies or institutions which have operations in, exposure to, or derive part of their revenue from Asia, wherever they may be listed.
-The Investment Manager may also make indirect investments in equities via participatory notes (where the underlying assets would comprise equities defined above). fund The Fund's investment in China "A" Shares listed on PRC Stock Exchanges may be made through the Stock Connects and/or any other means as may be permitted by the relevant regulations from time to time, for up to 35% of the Fund's Net Asset Value.
+The Investment Manager may also make indirect investments in equities via participatory notes (where the underlying assets would comprise equities defined above).
+The Fund's investment in China "A" Shares listed on PRC Stock Exchanges may be made through the Stock Connects and/or any other means as may be permitted by the relevant regulations from time to time, for up to 35% of the Fund's Net Asset Value.
 For the purpose of this Fund, Asia excludes Australia, Japan and New Zealand.
 The Fund may invest in money market instruments, money market funds, term deposits, bank deposits and other eligible liquid assets for treasury purposes and in case of unfavourable market conditions.
 The Fund may hold up to 20% of its Net Asset Value in ancillary liquid assets (bank deposits at sight, such as cash held in current accounts).
 Under exceptionally unfavourable market conditions and if justified in the interest of the investors, the Fund may temporarily invest up to 100% of the Fund's Net Asset Value in assets referred in these two last paragraphs of this section.
-Fullerton Lux Funds - Asia Absolute The investment objective of the Fund is to generate long term positive return, which includes both capital appreciation and income.
-SFDR Article 8 fund Alpha The Investment Manager seeks to achieve the objective of the Fund by investing primarily in, but not limited to, equities, stock warrants, index futures, cash and cash equivalents.
-The investment universe will include, but is not limited to, equities and equities-related securities listed on exchanges in the Asia Pacific region, as well as equities and equities-related securities of companies which have operations in, exposure to, or derive part of their revenue from the Asia Pacific region, wherever they may be listed.
-The Investment Manager may also make indirect investments in equities via participatory notes and other eligible access products
+From 30 June 2025 The Investment Manager seeks to achieve the objective of the Fund by investing primarily in, but not limited to, equities, index futures, cash and cash equivalents.
+Generally, the Investment